ciaraxON/FSND_Final_Project/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key actors, that contains the objects of id, name, age and gender

+### GET /movies

+- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Request Arguments: None
+- Returns: An object with a single key movies, that contains the objects of id, title and release_date

+### DELETE /actors/<int:id>

+- Deletes a specified actor using the id of the actpr
+- Request Arguments: id - integer
+- Returns: the success response and deleted actor id

+### DELETE /movies/<int:id>

+- Deletes a specified movie using the id of the movie
+- Request Arguments: id - integer
+- Returns: the success response and deleted movie id

+### POST /actors

+- Sends a post request in order to add a new actor
+- Request body:
+- Returns: the success response and the new actor id

+### POST /movies

+- Sends a post request in order to add a new movie
+- Request body:
+- Returns: the success response and the new movie id

+### PATCH /actors/<actor_id>

+- Edits/updates a specifics actors data in the database
+- Request Arguments: id - integer
+- Returns: the success response and updated actor id

+### PATCH /movies/<movie_id

+- Edits/updates a specifics movies data in the database
+- Request Arguments: id - integer
+- Returns: the success response and updated movie id